DaisukeMiyamoto/parallelcluster-closednetwork/README.md

 ## Notification

 - currently, Amazon Linux and Amazon Linux 2 could be used for closed network condition.
-- On closed network condition, scale-out process needs few more minutes because of wating connection timeout of external repositories.
+- On closed network condition, scale-out process seems to need few more minutes because of wating connection timeout of external repositories.